BISI

 BISI in short

 With the BISI indicator, the occurrence (either densities, biomass or presence/absence data) of combinations of specific indicator species are compared with predefined reference levels (BISI internal reference) for those species representing a good quality status.
 Basically, area-specific indices (indicator species with reference levels) are constructed with the BISI methodology.
-With BISI v2 the selection of indicator species and derivation of reference levels is part of the methodology and takes place at the level of (high aggregation) ecotopes (e.g. MSFD broad habitat types (EUSeaMap, 2019) or other ecotope classifications with clearly to distinguish benthic communities).
+The most recent version is BISI v3, which comes with a protocol for application (see below).
+Additionally ‘Assessment tools’ for application including a manual in the assessment tools themselves are available.
+With BISI v3 the selection of indicator species and derivation of reference levels is part of the methodology and takes place at the level of (high aggregation) ecotopes (e.g. MSFD broad habitat types (EUSeaMap, 2021) or other ecotope classifications with clearly distinguishable benthic communities).
 Herewith, the BISI is equipped for generic application.
 BISIs at the level of ecotopes can be applied in other areas (within the same geographical region).
-BISIs for compiled (ecotope) areas can easily be constructed surface area ratio based.
-In case of sufficient and representative benthos monitoring data BISI-values (representative for the quality status) can be calculated and compared between evaluation moments and/or between different areas.
+BISIs for compiled (ecotope) areas can easily be constructed taking surface distribution into account.
+In case of sufficient and representative benthos monitoring data BISI-values (representative for the quality status) can be calculated and compared between assessment moments and/or between different areas.

-With the current methodology (BISI v2) indicator species are selected in a standardized way.
+With the current methodology (BISI v3) indicator species are selected in a standardized way.
 Indicator species are selected at the level of ecotopes on basis of either being characteristic, being indicative for at least one of the (area specific) dominant disturbances, or being characterized by a combination of biological traits.
 Additionally, indicator species are preferably ‘smart species’ in such a way that potential differences in occurrences can be observed with realistic monitoring efforts and techniques (resulting in sufficient power of statistical tests).
-Selected indicator species should also have opportunities to be present or return to the area of concern.
+Selected indicator species should be present in the vicinity or have opportunities to return to the area of concern.
 Reference values are preferably obtained from suitable reference areas.
-When reliable reference data lack, (BISI) internal reference values are derived from current and maximum observed occurrences and natural variation.
-Therefore a standardized decision scheme, taking recent historic data availability and current monitoring efforts, possible availability of reference (as indicated) or alternative areas, and suitability of monitoring techniques or possible alternative techniques, is used as guideline.
+When reliable reference data lack, (BISI) internal reference values are derived from current and maximum observed occurrences considering natural variation.
+Therefore a standardized decision scheme, taking recent historic data availability and current monitoring efforts, possible availability of reference (as indicated) or alternative areas, and suitability of monitoring techniques or possible alternative techniques, is used as guidance to retrieve area specific reference occurrences for BISI indicator species.

 BISI formula

-The BISI is calculated as the sum of observation to reference ratios for individual indicator species; optionally the relative importance of indicator species is distinguished in the specific evaluations using indicator values; individual indicator species results are combined by calculating the geometric mean (logarithmic transformation).
+The BISI is calculated as the sum of observation to reference ratios for individual indicator species; optionally the relative importance of indicator species is distinguished in the specific assessments using indicator values (‘weights’); individual indicator species results are combined by calculating the geometric mean (logarithmic transformation).

 BISI = Benthic Indicator Species Index; S = Number of indicator species included; IVi = Species specific Indicator Value calculated as species specific standard indicator value ivi (value between 0-1) divided by average indicator value ivavg; Oi = Observed occurrence species i (either presence/absence ratio, density or biomass); Ri = Reference occurrence species i (presence/absence ratio, density or biomass under reference conditions). (‘exp’ is similar to putting e to the power of the formula as indicated, which equals the inverse natural logarithm, as a back-transformation of the natural logarithm (ln) taken from the occurrence-to-reference ratios).